Carson Kelly Player Props: Diamondbacks vs. Mariners

 Mariners Pitching Rankings

-- His most recent time out came on Saturday against the Toronto Blue Jays, when the righty tossed five innings, surrendering five earned runs while allowing eight hits.
+- His most recent appearance was on Sunday against the Toronto Blue Jays, when the righty went six innings, surrendering four earned runs while allowing four hits.

+- The 23-year-old has a 4.91 ERA and 11 strikeouts per nine innings in nine games this season, while allowing a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.